 Both flagrant 1 and 2 fouls will usually result in a monetary fine, and can sometimes lead to a suspension.

 The difference between a flagrant and technical foul is that technicals are usually not related to the basketball play, rather altercations between players, coaches and referees afterwards.
 Flagrants on the other and are always in regard to the amount of contact and the force applied by the offending player.

-Flagrant fouls are less common than technical fouls, with only 19 players earning multiple flagrants in the 2018-2019 NBA season while 171 players had multiple technical fouls.
+Flagrant fouls are less common than technical fouls, with only 19 players earning multiple flagrants in the 2018-2019 NBA season while over 100 players had multiple technical fouls.

 Flagrant fouls are called when a player uses unnecessary or excessive actions to harm or interact with another player on the court.
 Whether it was intentional or not, if a player endangers another to a larger extent than a simple bump, they can be called for a flagrant foul.
 Players who get in fights or intentionally harm another player will get a flagrant and can often be ejected from the game.